 In the late 1980's, Lake Pontchartrain and surrounding waterways were deemed too polluted for use.
 In the 15 years that followed, huge steps were taken to clean up the estuary and make it safe to swim and fish.
 These days, locals wouldn't refer to Lake Pontchartrain as anything but a lake.
 Sailors, boaters, jet skiers and water skiers have plenty of room to have their own brand of fun because, though it is rather shallow, Lake Pontchartrain is the second largest salt water lake in the United States.
 Swimming and fishing are also allowed in the lake, though it is preferred that you don't take every fish you catch.
 In 2000, an artificial reef program began development of three artificial reefs in the lake to restore wildlife and improve recreational fishing.
 The reefs are thriving, and everyone who uses the lake is asked to be mindful of them.

-There are 26 boat launches in various locations around Lake Pontchartrain, and 18 of them are free to the public.
+There are about 25 boat launches in various locations around Lake Pontchartrain, and most of them are free to the public.
 Fish species that make the lake their home include speckled trout, white trout, sheepshead, and redfish, along with about 120 more varieties.